The Irish name Carloom claims descent from the O'Connors in Donegal

 of the surname Carloom are preserved in these old documents.
 The various spellings of the name that were found include Carlin, Carling, O'Carolan, Carline, Karlin, Kerling, Kerline, Carlind, Carlynde, Carlyne, Carlyn, Carrlin, Carrling, Kerlynd, Kerlynde, Karlynd, Karline, Kearlin, Kearline, Kearlynd, Carolan, Carrolan, Carolyn, Carolyne, Caroline, Carolynde, Caraline, Carroline, Carlan, Carland, Carlon, Carlone, Karolin, Karolan, Karrolin and many more.

 Early Notables of the Carloom family (pre 1700)

-Another 111 words (8 lines of text) are included under the topic Early Carloom Notables in all our PDF Extended History products and printed products wherever possible.
+By the time he was eighteen, he was blinded by smallpox and by the age of twenty-one, he was given a horse and...
+Another 81 words (6 lines of text) are included under the topic Early Carloom Notables in all our PDF Extended History products and printed products wherever possible.